 2. Laugh more!

-In his bestselling book The Anatomy Of An Illness, Norman Cousins tells the story of how he cured himself from the debilitating condition ankylosing spondylitis by laughing along with Marx Brothers movies.
+In his bestselling book The Anatomy Of An Illness, Norman Cousins tells the story of how he cured himself of the debilitating condition ankylosing spondylitis by laughing along with Marx Brothers movies.
 He wrote, “I made the joyous discovery that ten minutes of genuine belly laughter had an anesthetic effect and would give me at least two hours of pain-free sleep.
 When the pain-killing effect of the laughter wore off, we would switch on the motion picture projector again and not infrequently, it would lead to another pain-free interval.”

 3. Play with animals.